Scottish Icons Modern and Ancient

 Two breathtaking stainless steel sculptures that celebrate the area’s relationship with the Clydesdale horse.
 Each over 30 metres high with the canal and locks slicing between the structures.

-- North Queensferry - Firth of Forth (Photo stop)
+- Either South or North Queensferry - Firth of Forth (Photo stop)

 There is no better viewpoint from which to see the impressive Forth Rail Bridge than from the quayside virtually directly below the towering structure.
 Good views also of the road suspension bridge